NTech-Lab/docs/docs/regenerate_facens.rst

    * - Use case
      - How it works
    * - Different detector settings
-     - The ``facen-regenerate`` tool runs the original images through the ``facenapi``-``nnapi`` pipeline with different detector [and model] settings and returns regenerated normalized images, thumbnails and facens.
+     - The ``findface-regenerate`` tool runs original images through the ``facenapi``-``nnapi`` pipeline with different detector [and model] settings, and returns regenerated normalized images, thumbnails and facens.
    * - Different model
-     - The ``facen-regenerate`` tool runs the normalized face images through ``nnapi`` and returns regenerated facens.
+     - The ``findface-regenerate`` tool runs normalized face images through ``nnapi`` with different model settings, and returns regenerated facens.
-   * - Gender, age and emotions recognition
+   * - Enabling gender, age and emotions recognition
-     - The ``facen-regenerate`` tool runs the original images through the ``facenapi``-``nnapi`` pipeline with enabled and configured gender, age and emotions recognition and returns regenerated normalized images, thumbnails and facens.
+     - The ``findface-regenerate`` tool runs original images through the ``facenapi``-``nnapi`` pipeline with enabled and configured gender, age and emotions recognition, and returns regenerated normalized images, thumbnails and facens.

 Regenerate Face Data